Stable components in the parameter plane of transcendental functions of finite type: Examples

 In Figure~\ref{fig:puremero2b} we again plot the $\la-$plane but we show the dynamics of the second asymptotic value $-\mu$.
-On the unbounded green capture component both asymptotic values are attracted to the origin.
-On the complement, $\la$ is attracted to the origin and $-\mu$ is free.
+On the unbounded green region of Figure~\ref{fig:puremero2b}, $-\mu$ is attracted to the origin.
+This figure should be superimposed on top of Figure~\ref{fig:puremero2a} near the origin in the large green component on the left in Figure~\ref{fig:puremero2a}; it is relatively so small that it almost vanishes.
+In intersection of the green regions of the the combined figure both asymptotic values are attracted to the origin.
+On the complement of the green region in Figure~\ref{fig:puremero2a}, $\la$ is attracted to the origin and $-\mu$ is free.
 The yellow region is a shell component of period one which should have a virtual center at the parameter $\la=1/3$, (where $\mu=\infty$) but this is a parameter singularity.

 Observe that $\mu$ is not an affine function of the parameter $\lambda$; this would explain the numerics which seem to indicate that this period one component is bounded.
 In fact, if we were to reparametrize the family so that $\mu$ depended affinely on the parameter, we would see the same picture as in Figure~\ref{fig:puremero2b} because of the symmetry in the equation connecting $\mu$ and $\lambda$.